 - Santa was originally called Father Christmas.
 Odin is called the Allfather.1 The image of Father Christmas (in particular) and that of the Allfather are strikingly similar.

 Santa Claus is a complex cultural-conglomerated character.
-He has many points of origin, ranging from Saint Nicholas of the third century Eastern Roman Empire to the Coca Cola ads of the 1930s.
-However, many of his most famous and enduring characteristics are originally from Norse lore and Yule traditions.
+He has many evolving points of origin, ranging from Saint Nicholas of the third century Eastern Roman Empire to the Coca Cola ads of the 1930s.
+However, many of his most famous and enduring characteristics are originally from older stories of Norse lore and Yule traditions.